 Finally, I also have a portable hard drive 500GB SSD to make a backup of photos and videos (I unload and store the originals on my MacBook Pro).

 For underwater shooting, as I explained above, I also carry the Ikelite housing for my SLR (and its accessories: the flashes and their charger, the flash arms, the cables, the turntable, the portholes...).

 I also spoke about it above.
 I currently have the iPhone X and it's really my second camera now.
-It allows to to make images without attracting attention, everyone leaves his smartphone to make pictures in Asia!
-It's always on hand, really practical.
+It allows to to make images without attracting attentioneveryone takes out their smartphone to take pictures in Asia!
+We always have it on hand, really practical.

-For all that is communications (telephone, SMS, internet), I put a local SIM the time of the trip, it allows to have access to internet 3G and 4G when there is network and it avoids roaming charges.
-It serves as a "modem" to the computer via connection sharing, when there is no wifi available and I only have the local telephone network to connect to the internet.
+For all that is communications (telephone, SMS, internet), I put a local SIM the time of the trip, it allows to have access to internet in 3G and 4G when there is network and it avoids the roaming costs.
+It thus serves as a "modem" to the computer via shared connection, when there is no wifi available and I only have the local telephone network to connect to the internet.

 NB.
-In this month of June 2019, just discovered with spite that the new iPhone XR and XS allow recently the use of e-SIM, but not the iPhone X I have ...
-Too bad for me, the e-SIM is virtual, allowing to keep his usual number associated with the iPhone without physical SIM.
-So we can slide a second physical SIM card in the device, for example a local SIM, without missing the first number ...
-The kind of thing perfect for me!
+In this month of June 2019, just discovered with spite that the new iPhone XR and XS allow recently the use of e-SIMToo bad for me, the e-SIM is virtual, allowing you to keep your usual number associated with the iPhone without a physical SIM.
+You can therefore slip a second physical SIM card into the device, for example a local SIM, without depriving yourself of the first number...
+The kind of thing that's perfect for me!